-To reiterate, what constitutes the difference between different people's roughly equivalent landscapes or cityscapes of their minds?
+To reiterate, what constitutes the difference between different people's roughly equivalent landscapes or cityscapes of their mind?
 Is it a difference in atmosphere which is hard to define but still makes for a marked difference?
-Is it perhaps that our belief in the degree to which we can introspect our way into the mind of another person may be more shared by us all than the actual feelings or reactions themselves?
+Perhaps our belief in the degree to which we can introspect our way into the mind of another person may be more shared by us all than the actual feelings or reactions themselves?

 Individuals also may be in a sense slightly different individuals at different times in different contexts.
-Is there some connecting thread running through any given personality over time andif so is it transmissible?
-Rupert Sheldrake18 in his theory of 'Morphic Resonance' ascribes the transference of ideas to a type of pictorial transfer through energies as opposd to genetic differences.
+If there is some connecting thread running through any given personality over time andif so is it transmissible?
+Rupert Sheldrake17 in his theory of 'Morphic Resonance' ascribes the transference of ideas to a type of pictorial transfer through energies as opposd to genetic differences.